The country

 About one third of the Gambian population lives below the poverty line as defined by the Worldbank, surviving on less than $ 1.25 a day per person to cover sufficient nutrition and life’s daily necessities.

 In the past The Gambia had an impact on the world’s history several times due to its geographic location: The shortest distance to cross the Atlantic Ocean leads from The Gambia to Brazil and the Caribbean Islands.
 The country’s sadest period was during the slave: Between the years of 1500 and 1867 some incredible 755’000 captives departed from The Gambiua for the Americas.
-Between 1940 and 1947 a war time facility was constructed to enable the British and Allied Forces fighting Hitler.
+And between 1940 and 1947, a large military airport was operated so that the Allied forces could fly on to Europe after crossing the Atlantic and a short stopover in The Gambia.

 Today The Gambia represents one of the main African countries from where refugees originate; every fourth to fifth refugee who manags to cross the Mediterranean to Europe comes from The Gambia.
 These refugees are usually between 18 and 30 years old and move from their rural homes to the areas around the capital of Banjul, in the hope of an onward journeyto Europe.
 The reasons are widespread, predominately poverty, high unem-ployment and a lack of any prospects.
 With this exodus the small country looses a whole generation of young work forces that should lead the country into its future.